Empowering Agrifood System with Artificial Intelligence: A Survey of the Progress, Challenges and Opportunities: Progress Review of AI Methods in Agrifood Systems

 \subsubsection{Agrifood classification}

-RS technologies have been widely applied to agriculture, they provide multi-source, multi-temporal, and multi-resolution data for large-scale, all-weather automated monitoring of crops.
-As shown in Fig.~\ref{yy_classification}, according to the research purpose, RS-based agrifood classification mainly includes 1) multi-type crop classification which aims at identifying all the crop types in study areas; 2) single-type crop identification and characterization which aims at identifying only the interested crop type; and 3) single-type cropland classification which aims at classifying all types of crops into cropland.
+RS technologies have been widely applied to agriculture, since they provide multi-source, multi-temporal, and multi-resolution data for large-scale, all-weather automated agrifood monitoring.
+According to the research purposes and scales, RS-based agrifood classification mainly includes 1) cropland recognition, which aims at identifying all croplands in study areas, regardless of the specific crop type; 2) multi-type classification, which aims to classify the specific crop type; 3) single-type identification, which aims at identifying only interested crop type.
+Please refer to the appendix for distinguishing different classification types through visualizations.
+Cropland recognition is suitable for large-scale provincial-level or county-level tasks.
+Multi-type classification and single-type identification provide more detailed cropland information and are usually used for field-level or provincial-level tasks.
 Generally, the methods for these tasks consist of feature extraction and classification processes.
 Recently, an increasing number of ML and DL methods have been proposed for agrifood classification and delivered good performances.

 In the early years, most of the methods utilized band algebra and band transformation (e.g., difference vegetation index, enhanced vegetation index (EVI), normalized difference vegetation index (NDVI) \cite{zhang2017spatiotemporal,pena2014object,chang2007corn}) to extract features for classification.
 However, these methods often result in noisy and inaccurate classification due to manual threshold setting and subjective expert experience.
 In order to utilize the abundant inter-classes, sample-wise and temporal relationships introduced by RS images, traditional ML methods \cite{sharma2022above} have been applied in agrifood classification as they can explore the latent and complex information between samples belonging to different categories.
-At first, researchers usually use a single ML classifier for classification. \cite{moreno2014extreme} uses C4.5 DT for hyper-spectral soy-bean mapping.
-Although the rules generated by C4.5 are easy to understand, this algorithm has low efficiency and cannot handle large datasets due to the limitation of its structure. \cite{kussul2017deep} adopts multilayer perceptron (MLP) for multi-temporal crop classification, but its performance is limited by the small number of latent layers.
+At first, researchers usually use a single ML classifier for classification.
+Moreno et al. \cite{moreno2014extreme} uses C4.5 DT for hyper-spectral soy-bean mapping.
+Although the rules generated by C4.5 DT are easy to understand, the calculation has low efficiency when coping with large datasets.
+Kussul et al. \cite{kussul2017deep} adopts multilayer perceptron (MLP) for multi-temporal crop classification, but its performance is limited by the small number of latent layers, which may cause the model cannot learn highly representative and discriminative features.